Duke sleep specialist Marjorie Kilgore, MD, helps treat sleep issues and sleep disorders.

 Don’t Settle for Bad Sleep

-Dr. Kilgore said her patients are often surprised at how much better they feel after seeking treatment for a sleep disorder.
+Dr. Soltis said her patients are often surprised at how much better they feel after seeking treatment for a sleep disorder.
 “Don’t wait.
 Seeing a sleep specialist to learn how sleep is affecting you and what your options are could be life changing.”